 Merry Christmas and many unhappy returns

-The day after Thanksgiving is known as the biggest retail sales day of the year.
 The day after Christmas is the start of the biggest week for holiday gift returns and a tough time for retailers.

 You’ve heard of Black Friday.
 It’s the day after Thanksgiving, and it’s when retailers ring up big sales as people shop for the holidays.
 Black Friday sales get a lot of attention, but the real chaos comes after Christmas.

 “In a lot of ways, it's the same kind of craziness and energy that is there around Thanksgiving,” says Sucharita Mulpuru, a retail analyst at Forrester.
 There’s the after Christmas sales and the throngs of people making returns.
 Mulpuru says that about 15 percent of holiday gifts don’t make the cut.

 “Typically, one of two things happen," she says.
 "If it’s a gift receipt you get a gift card that is the value of the item."

 And if you don’t have a receipt, you can make an exchange.
 Either way the process is more time consuming than a straight sale.
 Mulpuru says retailers put their more experienced workers on returns, and between Christmas and New Years they open more terminals to handle them.